 We include seven firm-level explanatory variables to control for the variation in credit risk and financing requirements across firms.
 It is customary to regard larger firms as less risky, other things equal.
-We distinguish small firms from large ones by their number of employees ( $Small\ firm = 1-49$ , $Large\ firm \ge 50$ ).
+We distinguish small firms from large ones by their number of employees ($Small\ firm = 1$ -49, $Large\ firm \ge 50$).
 It is also customary to regard younger firms as more risky than older firms.
 However, in transition countries firm age also determines the economic regime under which the firm emerged.
-Thus, while older firms may be less risky in general, they may be more risky in transition countries, because they emerged during the pre-transition or transition phase.
-Rather than controlling simply for firm age, we therefore follow Giannetti and Ongena (2005) in distinguishing firms by three categories depending on whether they were established before 1989 (pre-transition), between 1989 and 1993 (transition), after 1993 (post-transition).
+Thus, while older firms may be less risky in general, they may be riskier in transition countries, because they emerged during the pre-transition or transition phase.
+Rather than controlling simply for firm age, we therefore distinguish firms by three categories depending on whether they were established before 1989 (pre-transition), between 1989 and 1993 (transition), after 1993 (post-transition).